mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 Think about a scenario, you have only just a track from an album and you would like to get more information about other tracks in that album.
 Until now, you would first open your favourite web browser, then you type the Artist and Album in your search engine, you hit the button to search and you find the web page and finally you can get more information.
 This is very time-consuming.
 This is where the Find On Web comes in handy.

 Let's think about another scenario.
-You love to find out remixes of each track in your library and with those remixes you expend your library.
+You love to find out remixes of each track in your library and with those remixes you expand your library.
 You probably use [SoundCloud](https://soundcloud.com/) or a similar service very often.
 Luckily we have this service in our *Find On Web* feature.
 If you are looking for remixes in your library very often, *Find On Web* feature will help you along with that.

 This feature is placed in the Track Menu.
 When you right-click on a track, you will see different Menus and Actions that you can take over a track.
 This is called *Track Menu*.
 On the track menu, in the Metadata section, you can see the *Find On Web*.
 There are three main Online Music Databases that exist as menus.
 They will be called services after this part.
 These services are: